Champii/dotfiles/README.md

   - Parser
     - High priority
       - Comments (end of line ('#') or inline ('/*' '*/')
+      - Allow Enum instance without the parent part `Ok 42`
+      - Allow multiline function arguments
+      - Chain calls without variables
+      - `+=` like operators
+      - `if let` like `if Err e = run!`
+      - Allow any characters into strings and chars

     - Low priority list:
       - Auto export current item `< struct Foo`
-      - Allow multiline function arguments
       - Struct default constructor
-      - Chain calls without variables
       - Slice of array `arr[1..]`
       - Default arguments and named arguments
       - Error bubbling with `?`
       - Postfix `if` and `loop`
-      - Oneliner for loops (other than postfix)
+      - Oneliner for loops (other than postfix) like array comprehension `[a for a in arr]`
       - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
       - Struct default value
       - Async?
       - Allow parenthesis for function calls ?
       - Allow braces for nested blocks ?
+      - String interpolation ?

   - Desugar
     - Operator precedence